gunjoong-kim/DGS-Player/README.md

 # GS-Player
-- VOD Based Dynamic 3D Gaussian Splatting Player
+- This is fork of [GaussianSplattingViewer](https://github.com/limacv/GaussianSplattingViewer) for VOD based Dynamic 3D GS Player.